-- Calculating beer 🍻: the general rule is that one person drinks one beer per one hour of a party, so we get that:
+Calculating beer 🍻: the general rule is that one person drinks one beer per hour of a party, so we get that:

 For comfort's sake, you round the result up to the nearest integer.
 After all, no one will sell you ⅓ of a beer bottle!

-- Calculating liquor 🥃: for drinks with alcohol content of around 30% and higher, you usually get 0.5 liters per person.
+Calculating liquor 🥃: for drinks with an alcohol content of around 30% and higher, you usually get 0.5 liters per person.
 So, the formula we get is quite simple:

 2. When you need a general estimation, not knowing exactly who will drink what:

-In this case, it all comes down to one basic equation telling you the total number of alcohol required:
+In this case, it all comes down to one basic equation telling you the total number of needed alcohol: